Your Font Choice: How Much Does it Matter?

 Now that we’ve discussed serif fonts, it’s time to take a look at sans serif.
 As mentioned, sans serif fonts differ from serif ones in that their letters do not have any embellishments (serifs) – hence the “sans”.
 This gives sans serif fonts a modern, minimalist look which lends itself particularly well to screens, compared to serif fonts.

 As mentioned, you don’t want to use sans serif fonts in your body text.
 However, they can be very well-suited for your cover, should you find one that complements the look and feel you’re going for.
-Furthermore, if you have your heart set on a gimmicky font which (as mentioned above) might be suitable for a cover, you’ll notice that most of them are sans serif.
+Furthermore, if you have your heart set on a gimmicky font that (as mentioned above) might be suitable for a cover, you’ll notice that most of them are sans serif.
 As such, the question is not so much “which sans serif font should I use for my book?” as “should I use a sans serif font for my cover, and if so, which one?”.

 Assessing every custom-made, stylized typeface out there would go far beyond the scope of this article.
 You can browse all kinds of quirky, artistic fonts at sites like fontsquirrel.com, but for now, we’re going to review some of the more standard options.
-Below are three examples of title-friendly sans serif fonts:
+Below are some examples of title-friendly sans serif fonts: